 Me.
 Go.
 Now.

 Night two of Northside Music Festival was heating up.
-My date was “leaving in a fewwwwww”, she texted, and we had plans to get it in: Nepalese dumplings from Subba to start, and free sets all night from choice Pittsburgh bands.
+My date was leaving soon.
+I was ready for dumplings from Subba to start, and then free sets all night from choice Pittsburgh bands.

-“I am not prepared for this,” I complained.
+“I am not prepared for this," I told him.

 “Yeah,” he laughed.
 “That’s how these things work!
 Can I have this editor call you?”